Peter Hoffmann

 dateadd('days',-10,current_date()),current_date()));

-The Python UDF Batch API offers a much more performant way to execute data on batches of rows.
-This is achieved by exposing an interface that directly works on Pandas DataFrames or numpy arrays.
+The Python UDF Batch API offers a faster way to process batches of rows.
+It exposes an interface that works directly on pandas DataFrames or NumPy arrays.

-The following example is a very trivial one to just use arithmetic in pandas.
-In a follow up blog post we will use this functionality to do online scoring with an logistic regression from sklearn.
+The following trivial example uses arithmetic in pandas.
+In a follow-up blog post, we will use this functionality to do online scoring with a logistic regression from scikit-learn.

 create function add_one_to_inputs(x number(10, 0), y number(10, 0))